-Model X records the signal from the remote.
-The touchscreen instructs you to stand in front of the vehicle, point the remote at the front bumper and press and hold the button until the headlights flash.
+In Standard Mode, Model X records the signal from the remote of your RF device.
+The touchscreen instructs you to stand in front of the vehicle, point the remote at the front bumper, and press and hold the button until the headlights flash.
 When the headlights flash, Model X has learned the remote and you can touch Continue on the touchscreen.
-If the headlights do not flash, refer to the guidelines in Headlights do not flash on page 153.
-2. The device's receiver learns Model X. The touchscreen instructs you to press the LEARN button on the device's receiver.
-If training the receiver does not work, refer to the guidelines in After programming, the device does not work on page 153.
+If the headlights do not flash, refer to the following guidelines: